FarmBot-Docs/farmbot-genesis/v1.6/assembly/supporting-infrastructure/raised-bed.md

 ## Maximum raised bed size

-The reference designs shown on this documentation page are for a **maximally sized** fixed raised bed for the stock Genesis and Genesis XL kits.
+The reference designs shown on this documentation page are for a **maximally sized** fixed raised bed for the stock Genesis and Genesis <span class="fb-xl-sticker">XL</span> kits.
 If you are designing a bed for a smaller installation, you will need to modify the dimensions of the lumber and post hole layouts.

 We recommend building your raised bed as large as possible to get the most value out of your FarmBot.
 See the [economies of scale](../intro/high-level-overview.md#economies-of-scale) section for more information on maximizing FarmBot value.